 How to Boondock Safely and Responsibly

 It’s normal to feel a little hesitant when boondocking, especially when you start.
-There’s a variety of factors to consider when deciding if a location is safe for boondocking, whether it’s allowed, and where exactly you should park it for the night.
+There’s a variety of factors to consider when deciding if a location is safe for boondocking.

 Choose a Spot Where Overnight Parking is Allowed

 There are a ton of different locations where you are legally allowed to stay overnight.
-If you’re out in the wilderness, finding a spot to safely boondock is usually as simple as picking somewhere less traveled or public land (through the BLM for example.)
+If you’re out in the wilderness, finding a spot to safely boondock is simply picking somewhere remote like BLM land.
 If you’re in town and need to find free camping quickly, here’s some other popular options:

 Walmart Parking Lots